MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/executable-version-numbers-audio-drivers.md

 Executable files (.sys, .exe, .dll, .cpl) that are included as part of a driver package model need to include version numbering so that bugs and fixes and be tracked and verified.

-The driver submission is rejected rejected in the case of missing, blank, nulled, or "0.0.0.0" executable version number.
+The driver submission is rejected if the executable version number is missing, blank, nulled, or "0.0.0.0".

 Learn more about how to add a version number to an executable file with [VERSIONINFO resource](/windows/desktop/menurc/versioninfo-resource).

 ## What to Do If Your Shipping Label is Rejected
-If your shipping label has been rejected for one of the above reasons, contact the Windows Audio Team at audio-partners@microsoft.com.
+If the Windows Audio Team has rejected your shipping label for any of the reasons mentioned, please get in touch with them at audio-partners@microsoft.com.